Launch Recite Me assistive technology

 Members:

-Cllr Phil Ayles - MKALC Representative (Chair of Castlethorpe Parish Council, which is a medium rural council)
+Cllr Phil Ayles - MKALC Representative (Chair of Castlethorpe Parish Council, which is a small rural council)

 Cllr Richard Pryor - MKALC Representative (Chair of Haversham cum Little Linford Parish Council which is a small rural council)